Form Fields in JavaScript PDF library

 let document: PdfDocument = new PdfDocument(data);

-// Imports form data from to the PDF document.
+// Imports form data into the PDF document.

 // Save the document